weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 ### Raw distance

 The distance values provided are raw numbers, which allow you to interpret the results based on your specific use-case scenario.<br/>
-For example you can normalize and convert distance values to certainty values that fit the machine learning model you use and the kind of results you expect.
+For example, you can normalize and convert **distance values** to **certainty values** that fit the machine learning model you use and the kind of results you expect.

 ### Learn more